nguyentimmy/Detection-Engineering/2 - Detect Current Attack Trends Using Threat Intelligence/README.md

 ## [+] 3.
 Detection on MITRE ATT&CK Techniques

-For this quick demo, I will use one of the techniques
+For this quick demo, I will use one of the Attack techniques used by the threat actor, in this case it will be [T1059.001](https://atomicredteam.io/execution/T1059.001/).
+Check the screenshot below.

 ![Image](https://github.com/nguyentimmy/Detection-Engineering/blob/main/2%20-%20Detect%20Current%20Attack%20Trends%20Using%20Threat%20Intelligence/Photos/T1059-APT.png)